dorisavedikian/Reconciliation_Project/README.md

 ![Screen Shot 2023-02-03 at 3 33 36 PM](https://user-images.githubusercontent.com/109038399/216730053-2bb478f4-9f81-4d3a-8fcc-66b8225d9dcb.png)
 ![Screen Shot 2023-02-03 at 3 35 40 PM](https://user-images.githubusercontent.com/109038399/216730175-f6add698-a535-4e1e-befd-c66cb52c149f.png)

-*The beta prepared data also had 'Ames test' - which did get reconciled to the nalt_preflabel.tsv, the one in the above snip did not get reconciled to the nalt pref label because it is all lowercase
+*The beta prepared data also had 'Ames test' - which did get reconciled to the nalt_preflabel.tsv, the one in the above snip did not get reconciled to the nalt pref label because it is all lowercase and is neither a pref label or alt label.

 The way to work around this is too export the reconciliation seperately (unmatched & matched) than filter the Score column of the unmatched excel output to see if there are still any perfect scores.....